Magill

 Population growth drivers in Magill are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of February 2026, the estimated population of Magill is around 10,393.
-This reflects an increase of 700 people (7.2%) since the 2021 Census, which reported a population of 9,693.
-The change is inferred from AreaSearch's resident population estimate of 10,276 following examination of the latest ERP data release by ABS in June 2024 and an additional 83 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,969 persons per square kilometer, placing Magill in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Magill has demonstrated resilient growth patterns with a compound annual growth rate of 1.4%, outpacing the SA4 region.
-Population growth for the suburb was primarily driven by overseas migration contributing approximately 96.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Magill is estimated at around 10,459 as of May 2026.
+This reflects an increase of 766 people (7.9%) since the 2021 Census, which reported a population of 9,693 people.
+The change is inferred from the resident population of 10,428 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 83 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,988 persons per square kilometer, placing Magill in the upper quartile relative to national locations assessed by AreaSearch.
+Magill's 7.9% growth since the 2021 census exceeded the state's average growth rate of 7.5%, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 96.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Anticipating future population dynamics, an above median population growth is projected for Magill, with the area expected to expand by 1,908 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 18.2% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Anticipating future population dynamics, an above median population growth is projected for statistical areas analysed by AreaSearch.
+The suburb of Magill is expected to expand by 1,701 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 16.0% over the 16 years.

 Frequently Asked Questions - Population